-1.2.2 Commencement of works
+1.2.1 Commencement of works

 The proposed action commenced on 22 May 2023, including bulk earthworks within the approved Action Area.
-Table 1 and Appendix D shows the development staging and which stages are currently ongoing:
+Table 1 and Appendix D shows the development staging and which stages are currently ongoing.
+Since the completion of the 2023-2024 compliance report, Stockland has undertaken test excavations for Stage 7A and is currently awaiting a Development Application (DA), however this development stage has not commenced.